ATTENTION: If you have kids in care over Christmas...

 “By ending the use of birth alerts and encouraging collaborative alternatives for children’s aid societies and other health-care providers, expectant parents will be better supported in accessing community resources before the birth of their child,” Jamil Jivani, Ontario’s Advocate for Community Opportunities said in a statement.

-Birth alerts have never been required under Ontario legislation, the government said, and have been used inconsistently by children’s aid societies.
+Birth alerts have never been required under Ontario legislation, the

 Last year, the National Inquiry into Missing and Murdered Indigenous Women and Girls made a recommendation to end the practice.